BloomBooks/BloomReader/README.md

 - publish{Alpha/Beta/Production}Release
 	- pushes both the apk and listing metadata to the Play Store
-- publishApk{Alpha/Beta/Production}Release
+- publish{Alpha/Beta/Production}ReleaseApk
 	- pushes only the apk to the Play Store
-- publishListing{Alpha/Beta/Production}Release
+- publish{Alpha/Beta/Production}ReleaseListing
 	- pushes only the listing metadata to the Play Store

 TeamCity builds are configured to publish the alpha, beta, and production flavors to three respective apps on the Play Store.

-- The alpha build is a continuous publish to the alpha track of the alpha app.
+- The alpha build is a continuous publish to the internal test and alpha tracks of the "BR Alpha" app.
-- The beta build is a manual publish to the beta track of the beta app.
+- The beta build is a manual publish to the internal test and beta tracks of the "BR Beta" app.
-- The production build is a manual publish to the beta track of the production app.
+- The production build is a manual publish to the internal test track of the "Bloom Reader" app.
+Currently, releases need to be promoted to production manually in the Play Console.

-The `ba-win10-64-s1-601` (in the Keyman pool) is currently the only agent configured with the `.properties` file described above.
+The `ba-bloom-win10` (in the Bloom pool) is currently the only agent configured with the `.properties` file described above.

 # Localization